-Loosen the front wheel axle pinch bolt, then the wheel axle and the brake caliper bolts.
+1. Loosen the front wheel axle pinch bolt, then the wheel axle and the brake caliper bolts.

-- 1. Wheel axle - 2.
-Front wheel axle pinch bolt - 3.
-Brake caliper bolt - Lift the front wheel off the ground according to the procedure in the previous section "Supporting the motorcycle". - Remove the brake caliper on each side by removing the bolts.
+- 1. Front wheel axle pinch bolt

+- 2. Wheel axle

+- 3. Brake caliper bolt

+- Place the vehicle on the centerstand.

+- Remove the brake caliper on each side by removing the bolts.

 NOTICE: Do not apply the brake after the brake calipers have been removed, otherwise the brake pads will be forced shut.

 - 1. Brake caliper

 - 2. Brake caliper bolt

-- 4. Pull the wheel axle out, and then remove the wheel
+- 4. Remove the wheel axle, and then remove the wheel.